klux21/limitless_times/README.md

 only slow but that the common implementations don't even support any dates and times before 1970 because they are usually unable to handle negative time_t values.
-Even worse there exists that nightmare of the daylight saving rules all over the world and a thread safe conversion between the the times of different time zones is a pretty hard thing to do.
+Even worse there exists that nightmare of the daylight saving rules all over the world and a thread safe conversion between the times of different time zones is a pretty hard thing to do.
 The math itself is not that difficult of course as long as you know the time offsets and the daylight saving rules.
-As for me I did just want some fast, reliable and portable functions for my applications and especially for my network loggings in the several systems all over the world.
+As for me, I just wanted some fast, reliable and portable functions for my applications and especially for my network loggings in the several systems all over the world.